SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 Type Inference
 --------------

-Swift uses type inference extensively, allowing you to omit the type or part of the type of many variables and expressions in your code.
+Swift uses :newTerm:`type inference` extensively, allowing you to omit the type or part of the type of many variables and expressions in your code.
 For example,
 instead of writing ``var x: Int = 0``, you can write ``var x = 0``,